Why Feedback Cultures Fail — and What Systems Need Instead

 Truth becomes feedback only when the system can use it.

 In many organizations, people still see the truth clearly.
-They just stop offering it.
+They simply stop offering it.

 They learn to say safe things: